Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 ## Network Zone Name {#zone-name}

-This field must be used only if the preceding Cloud Operator type is empty.
-This field indicats the Network Zone Name this Shyama host is operating under.
+This field must be used only if the preceding [Cloud Operator type](#cloud-type) is empty.
+This field indicates the Network Zone Name this Shyama host is operating under.

 The JSON field is `zone_name` and environment variable is `CFG_ZONE_NAME`.